MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/cfiletimespan-class.md

 ## Remarks

-This class provides methods for managing relative periods of time often encountered when performing operations concerning when a file was created, last accessed or last modified.
+This class provides methods to handle relative periods of time in the units the file system uses.
+These units are often used in operations concerning when a file was created, last accessed, or last modified.
 The methods of this class are frequently used in conjunction with [CFileTime class](../../atl-mfc-shared/reference/cfiletime-class.md) objects.

 ## Example